(Monarda citriodora ‘Lemon’)

 Only a few left!

-Pink Polka Dot Plant is a tender perennial flower that is native to Madagascar but is commonly grown throughout the United States as an annual or houseplant.
-At maturity, this plant reaches the height of 24” and features 2” oval-shaped green foliage that has sporadic pink blotches.
-This plant can be grown in a container, and its attractive foliage makes it great with cut flower!
+Pink Polka Dot Hypoestes is a tender perennial flower that is native to Madagascar but is commonly grown throughout the United States as an annual or houseplant.
+At maturity, this plant reaches a height of 24” and features 2” oval-shaped green foliage with pink blotches.
+This plant can be grown in a container, and its attractive foliage makes it great with cut flowers!

 (Deeringia spicata ‘Flamingo’)

-Flamingo Celosia is a warm weather perennial flower that is native to Aldabra and Madagascar which is commonly grown as an annual in cooler climates.
-At maturity, this plant reaches the height of 32” and features an erect stem, lance-shaped green to purplish-red leaves, and narrow plume-like pink flower heads.
+Flamingo Celosia is a warm-weather perennial flower that is native to Aldabra and Madagascar and is commonly grown as an annual in cooler climates.
+At maturity, this plant reaches a height of 32” and features an erect stem, lance-shaped green to purplish-red leaves, and narrow plume-like pink flower heads.
 This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and predatory wasps, and also has culinary and medicinal uses.

 (Xerochrysum bracteatum ‘Strawflower’)